 However, many modern ladies bikes still don’t feature a crossbar, and as long as you are not hurtling down mountainsides or performing audacious jumps, they will be plenty strong enough and ideal for cycling.
 Plus, if you do choose to wear a skirt, it’s easy to jump on and off.

-There are a number of differences that you will notice when you see a specially designed woman’s bike which adapt the standard bicycle to the female body:
+There are a number of differences that you will notice when you see a model specially designed for a woman which adapt the standard bicycle to the female body:

 - Smaller frame sizes